justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 system:

-- They help keep the core system simpler by decoupling advanced and opinionated behaviors form the core so they can be implemented in userland extensions.
+- They help keep the core system simpler by decoupling advanced and opinionated behaviors from the core so they can be implemented in userland extensions.
 - They keep the syntax simpler by putting some binding-specific options into the JavaScript expression side of the template and out of the string literal side.

-Without directives, the built-in system would need to account for more needs around keying, caching, stable list-reordering, pinpoint DOM updates, and more.
+Without directives, the built-in system would need to account for more needs around keying, caching, stable list reordering, pinpoint DOM updates, and more.

 ### Other API Shapes Considered